FannikaD/Python-projects/README.md

-# C-certification-projects
+# Python-projects
-a repository of all the projects completed in C# in order to achieve certification
+a repository of all the projects completed in Python following the MOOC online curriculum